 A further breakdown of the authors' statistics indicates that, 86% of the people lie to their parents; 75% of the people lie to their friends; 73% of the people lie to their siblings; 69% of the people lie to their lovers; 61% of the people lie to their boss; and 59% of the people lie to their children.

 So, how serious is this?
 One scripture says it all:

 Revelation 21:8 But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death."

 These statistics indicate a very serious deterioration of the moral fiber of America.
 What happened to integrity?
 Has it become a word without meaning?
-You can see how important it is to become more vigilant where our true feelings, thoughts and words are concerned.
-In this same vain, the offensive and shocking words used in movies and on the airwaves today should cause us not only great concern, but to be horrified and actually to cringe when we hear those things.
+You can see how important it is to become more vigilant where our true feelings, thoughts, and words are concerned.
+In this same vein, the offensive and shocking words used in movies and on the airwaves today should cause us not only great concern, but to be horrified and actually to cringe when we hear those things.

 Thoughts create thought fields that can be very powerful, for the good or for bad.
 And, before we say a word, we have a thought, fleeting though it may be.
 The thought may be a desire leading to temptation.

 James 1:14-18 But each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.
 Do not be deceived, my beloved brethren.

 Satan is called the great deceiver, and he has deceived himself.
 That is an interesting way to think about it, so when we lie we started by deceiving ourselves.

 When thoughts are expressed in words, the thought becomes even more powerful because the thought has also been released as an audible vibration, which then creates a compound effect on our thoughts.